-Plan of Study
+Plan of Study (see Appendix A)

 All graduate students must submit a Plan of Study that meets at least the minimum Graduate School requirements for the designated degree.
-The Plan of Study must be approved by the student's Advisor (major professor) and Advisory Committee, the Department Head, and the Graduate School.
+The Plan of Study must be approved by the student's Advisor (major professor) and Advisory Committee, the Graduate Program Director, and the Graduate School.
 The student should schedule a meeting of the proposed advisory committee to review, revise, and approve the Plan of Study.
+Templates for the plan of study are found here: https://sbio.vt.edu/students/graduate.html at the very bottom of the page a) Masters

-All courses on the Plan of Study, including supporting courses, must be taken on a letter grade (A/F) basis except for those courses approved to be graded on a pass-fail (P/F) basis only.
+All courses on the Plan of Study, including supporting courses, must be taken on a letter grade (A/F) basis except for those courses approved to be graded only on a pass-fail (P/F) basis.
 Audit courses cannot be included on the Plan of Study.
 Once a course on the Plan of Study is taken for a grade, it must remain on the Plan of Study.

-After approval by the student's Advisory Committee and the Department Head, the Plan of Study should be entered and sent electronically to the Graduate School for approval, according to the following schedule:
+After approval by the student's Advisory Committee and the Graduate Program Director, the Plan of Study should be sent to the department's Graduate Program Coordinator who will enter your plan electronically for Graduate School for approval, according to the following schedule: